Instructions to Authors

 - Background: Describe the circumstances or historical context that set the stage and led you to investigate the issue.

 - Context: Describe why your investigation is consequential.
 What are its potential implications?
 How does it relate to issues raised in the first paragraph?
 Why is this specific investigation the next logical step?

 - Hypothesis and Goals of the study: Clearly state the specific research objective or hypothesis and your primary outcome measure.

 The methods section is one of the most important sections in original research articles, and should contain sufficient detail for the following parts:

-- Study design and setting: Describe the study design using standard terms, and describe the study setting in a fashion that conveys characteristics that could affect the external validity (generalizability) of the findings.
+- Study design and setting: The investigation method, or the design of the study.
+Describe the study design using standard terms, and describe the study setting in a fashion that conveys characteristics that could affect the external validity (generalizability) of the findings.

-- Selection of Participants: Describe how participants were identified, screened, and enrolled.
+- Selection of Participants: Study population, sample, selection of the sample.
+Describe how participants were identified, screened, and enrolled.
 Remember to consider all participants including patients, providers, and outcome assessors, as appropriate.
 There should be a list of the inclusion and exclusion criterion with descriptions.
 In survey studies, information concerning who implemented the survey and how it was performed should be specified.

 - Sample size estimation: Describe how you performed the sample size estimation, which tests, and assumptions were used, and which sample size estimation software was used (if relevant).